 You will want to be wary of over-consumption of protein in your ducklings.
 Accelerated growth can cause them to develop foot and leg problems, which will hinder their health.
 Additionally, you’ll want to be mindful in the case of feeding chicken feed to wild ducklings and ducks.
 Too much protein can cause them to develop a condition called angel wing, which prevents them from flying and migrating safely during the winter.

-Healthy ducks require a high level of niacin or Vitamin B3.
+Healthy ducklings and ducks require a high level of niacin or Vitamin B3.
 This water-soluble amino acid is not stored in the body, causing ducks to require a regular supply in their feed to stay healthy.
 This is particularly important when ducklings are young and in their pivotal development stages.
-Chickens need lower levels of niacin levels in their diet, causing chicken feed to contain insufficient amounts for a duck.
+Chickens need lower levels of niacin levels in their diet, causing chicken feed to contain insufficient amounts for a duckling.

-Keep in mind that chickens and ducks consume their food differently.
+Keep in mind that chickens and ducks consume their feed differently.
 Chickens typically do not drink water while they are eating their pellets or crumbles.
 Ducks, however, sip water along with each mouthful of food.
 As a result, chickens will have no problem eating their feed without water present, while ducks may choke if they don’t have access to enough water during feeding time.